Michigan State University

-Michigan State University (Michigan State or MSU) is a public land-grant research university in East Lansing, Michigan.
-It was founded in 1855 as the Agricultural College of the State of Michigan, the first of its kind in the United States.
+Michigan State University (Michigan State or MSU) is a public land-grant research university in East Lansing, Michigan, United States.
+It was founded in 1855 as the Agricultural College of the State of Michigan, the first of its kind in the country.
 After the introduction of the Morrill Act in 1862, the state designated the college a land-grant institution in 1863, making it the first of the land-grant colleges in the United States.
 The college became coeducational in 1870.
-In 1955, the state officially made the college a university, and the current name, Michigan State University, was adopted in 1964.
-Today, Michigan State has the largest undergraduate enrollment among Michigan's colleges and universities and approximately 634,300 living alums worldwide.
+Today, Michigan State has facilities all across the state and over 634,000 alumni.

+The university's six professional schools include the College of Law (founded in Detroit, in 1891, as the Detroit College of Law and moved to East Lansing in 1995), Eli Broad College of Business; the College of Nursing, the College of Osteopathic Medicine (the world's first state-funded osteopathic college), the College of Human Medicine, and the College of Veterinary Medicine.
+The university pioneered the studies of music therapy, packaging, hospitality business, supply chain management, and communication sciences.

-The university is a member of the Association of American Universities and is classified among "R1: Doctoral Universities – Very high research activity".
-Faculty and alumni include 2 Nobel Prize laureates, 20 Rhodes Scholars, 20 Marshall Scholars, 16 Churchill Scholars, 5 Mitchell Scholars, 52 Goldwater Scholars, and 8 Pulitzer Prize winners.
+Michigan State is a member of the Association of American Universities, classified among "R1: Doctoral Universities – Very high research activity", and a Public Ivy institution.
 The university's campus houses the Facility for Rare Isotope Beams, the W. J. Beal Botanical Garden, the Abrams Planetarium, the Wharton Center for Performing Arts, the Eli and Edythe Broad Art Museum, and the country's largest residence hall system.